lagua/rst/README.md

 * In addition, contents may be posted that trigger custom functionality, either on a specific resource or the entire collection.

-Please note that this library DOES NOT perform actually perform any of these actions!
+Please note that this library DOES NOT actually perform any of these actions!
 It merely provides an intermediary step between RESTXQ and another library that takes care of the actual database manipulation.

 The core functions perform the following actions (largely taken from https://github.com/persvr/perstore):